-If this section is marked as Accepted, this means your units are currently enabled on FBN and all cancelled or returned units which have passed QC will be moved to your inventory.
+If this section is marked as Accepted, this means your units are currently enabled on FBN and all cancelled or returned units which have passed QC will be moved to your FBN inventory.

 If this section awaits your action, that means your current settings are disabled on FBN and your cancelled and returned units will be sent to you back via RTV

-We highly recommend our partners to be enabled on FBN because of its benefits hence the default behaviour will be enabled on FBN unless you have reached out to your account manager or our seller support to change this.
+We highly recommend our partners to be enabled on FBN because of its benefits hence the default behaviour will be enabled on FBN unless you have reached out to your account manager or our seller support to change it.

 Why do we recommend this approach?

 Moving your returned units to noon Express can save you plenty of time and ensure you focus on the important things, like growing your business while we take care of the rest.